NikolaLohinski/free-go/README.md

     var (
         endpoint     = "mafreebox.freebox.fr"
-        version      = "latest" // Or pin a specific version such as v10. appID        = "..."    // See https://dev.freebox.fr/sdk/os/login/ to learn
+        version      = "latest" // Or pin a specific version such as v10. appID        = "..."    // See https://dev.freebox.fr/sdk/os/login/ and/or
-        privateToken = "..."    // how to define an app and generate a private token )
+        privateToken = "..."    // head to the next section of the documentation )

     ctx := context.Background()